David Bowie 1989 – Tin Machine 1 Era

 🏛️ Isolar Management Offices

-🗒️ Note: Bowie meets with his management to finalize the “Retirement Tour” concept.
-David decides to let the fans vote for the setlist via a premium-rate telephone line, a revolutionary marketing move that ensures massive global engagement.
+🗒️ Notes: Bowie meets with his management to finalize the “Retirement Tour” concept.
+He decides on a revolutionary marketing move: allowing fans to vote for the setlist via premium-rate telephone lines, ensuring massive global engagement for the upcoming world tour.

 🏛️ Clos des Mésanges

-🗒️ Note: Bowie informs the Sales brothers and Reeves Gabrels that Tin Machine will take a temporary break.
-While the band is successful, David realizes he needs one final, massive solo tour to financially and artistically clear the path for the 90s.
+🗒️ Notes: Bowie informs the Sales brothers and Reeves Gabrels that Tin Machine will take a temporary break.
+While the band’s debut was artistically successful, Bowie realizes he needs one final, massive solo world tour to financially and artistically clear the path for his 1990s projects.

 🏛️ Private Residence / Elizabeth Bay

-🎸 Event: Year-End Reflection: Farewell to the 80s
+🎸 Event: Chronology: Year-End Reflection and Farewell to the 80s

-🗒️ Note: David celebrates New Year’s Eve in Sydney.
-He ends the decade having successfully deconstructed his pop-idol image through Tin Machine.
-By tonight, the contract for the 1990 world tour is signed, marking the end of his era of commercial uncertainty.
+🗒️ Notes: Bowie celebrates New Year’s Eve in Sydney.
+He concludes the decade having successfully deconstructed his pop-idol image through the abrasive rock of Tin Machine.
+By tonight, the contracts for the 1990 ‘Sound+Vision’ world tour are finalized, marking the end of his era of commercial uncertainty.

 I was at the concert in NYC at The World.
 It was hot.
 All of it from start to finish.